grafana/tempo/docs/sources/tempo/metrics-generator/span_metrics.md

                 value: dev-.*
 ```

-In the above, we first include all spans which have a `resource.location` that begins with `eu-` with the `include` statement, and then exclude those with begin with `dev-`.
+In the above, we first include all spans which have a `resource.location` that
+begins with `eu-` with the `include` statement, and then `exclude` those with
-In this way, a flexible approach to filtering can be achieved to ensure that only metrics which are important are generated.
+begin with `dev-`.
+In this way, a flexible approach to filtering can be
+achieved to store only those metrics which are important.

 Additionally, when multiple filter policies are are used, any policy that is
 matched will result in the span being included in the metric export.